aocai166/Wasserstein-Cycle-GAN-for-Surface-Wave-Tomography/README.md

 ```
 There are several modules, including <br />

-Then you can run this file and the training will start, you need to build up the environment to run this code, an easy way to know what to install is looking at all the "import ...", then you know what packages are needed, they can be easily installed in the anaconda environment.
-What's important is that please use the tensorflow version 1.14.0.
-The current code is not compatible with tensorflow version higher than 2.0.

 To control trian/test/apply on unlabeled data, look at the bottom of "Wcyclegan-gp-tf_Qiu_1D.py", you will see "Train", "Test" and "Predict" modes are available.
 Simply change the mode value will work.
 But when you want to use "Test" and "Predict" module, please first generate a folder named "predict" in your output directory.